rothgar/awesome-tmux/README.md

 - [disconnected](https://github.com/austinwilcox/disconnected) A session manager written in Deno with json as the config files
 - [dmux](https://github.com/zdcthomas/dmux) Configurable tmux workspace manager written in Rust
 - [harpoon](https://github.com/Chaitanyabsprip/tmux-harpoon) A tool to bookmark sessions and jump between them in a flash.
 Like ThePrimeagen/harpoon, but for tmux.
+- [laio](https://laio.sh) A simple, flexbox-inspired, layout & session manager for tmux written in Rust.
 - [libtmux](https://github.com/tmux-python/libtmux) Python API for tmux
 - [moxide](https://github.com/dlurak/moxide) A tmux session manager with a modular config
 - [powerline](https://github.com/powerline/powerline) Statusline plugin for vim, and provides statuslines and prompts for several other applications including tmux